mongodb/docs/source/includes/changelog/atlas-2024.rst

 - Supports adding resource tags to projects in |service|.
 To learn more, see :ref:`project-tags`.

+- Fixes an issue where |service| inaccurately reported the :guilabel:`network bytes out` metric that appears in the :guilabel:`System Network` chart.
+This release resets this metric and the previous values no longer appear.
+To learn more, see :ref:`review-available-metrics` and :alert:`System Network Out is`.

 .. _atlas_2024_01_24:

 24 January 2024 Release